halalboro/fpga-accelerators/README.md

     -o : Where we want to save the model after compilation -n : the name we're going to give the saved model

-And we have xmodel for our KV260.
+And we have an xmodel for our KV260.
 Generating the xmodel completes the model generation on the host machine.
 Now, we can move to the FPGA board to deploy it.

-Method 2 - Quantize the model based on the files provided in the zip.
+Method 2 - Quantize the model based on the float files.
 This gives you the flexibility of changing the dataset but it must match the same directory structure and dimensions. </br>
 Simply go through the readme file and follow all the steps sequentially to generate the quantized.h5 yourself.
-After this, the steps are the same as in Method 1. </br>
+After which the steps are the same as that in Method 1. </br>

 https://docs.xilinx.com/r/3.0-English/ug1414-vitis-ai/Quantizing-the-Model?tocId=FE7iDNcwer8ib9O67S~6Uw (More about quantizing the model) </br>